Focus - Attention - Self Discipline - Self Control - Will Power

 Will Power is the trait of purposely controlling your behavior and actions.
 It's the power to control yourself and pull your own strings, and to act deliberately with determination.
 Will Power is that faculty of the mind which selects, at the moment of decision, the strongest desire from among the various desires present.

 Free Will is the power of acting without the constraint of necessity or fate.
 The ability to act at one's own discretion.
-Free will is the ability to choose between different possible courses of action unimpeded.
+Free will is the ability to choose between different possible courses of action with being impeded.
+Freedom of Thought.

 Willingly is the act of making a choice that was not coerced or forced.
 To act of one's own free will or on one's own accord voluntarily without hesitation, and sometimes being eager or happy to help.

-Human Nature - Consent - Peer Pressure - Instinct - Stimulus
+Illusion of Free Will - Illusion of Choice - Determinism - Mentally Able - Human Nature - Consent - Peer Pressure - Instinct - Stimulus - Signals

 Voluntary is doing something of your own free will or by design.
 Something that is done by choice and not forced or compelled.
-Voluntary in physiology is someone who is controlled by individual volition.
+Voluntary in physiology is someone who is controlled by individual volition or agency.
 A person who freely enlists for service.
 Voluntary Commitment.

 Initiative is having the will to bring something into being and to take the lead and to initiate and participate in the development of something important.
 Serving to set in motion the first of a series of actions for a new program or strategy that will be used for dealing with a particular problem.
 A readiness to embark on bold new ventures.